hssmalo/steampunkfantasy/rules.md

 ## Damage Table:

-Roll on regular damage table for the unit, add previous bonus and weapon modifiers if any.
+Compare the result with the regular damage table of the unit.
 Any result less than the starting value of the damage table counts as no damage.
+Else, read of the result and apply the damage from the damage table.

-Whenever one model of a unit with multiple models dies, half previous bonus to damage round down.
+Whenever a model in one unit dies, half previous bonus to damage round down.
 If a model dies from poison, remove the poison afterwards If a model dies from bleeding, remove the bleeding.

-# Special Damage types

-Unless otherwise stated by the weapon, any weapon has regular damage.
-Some weapons and effects may have special damage in addition or instead of their normal damage.
-Some special damage types have special rules, which include
-- Poison
-- Fire

-**Fire** **damage**:
-Treat it as regular damage, except for resistances.
-Fire damage does not ignore armor, but ignore regular damage resistances, but not fire resistance.

-**Poison**:
-Details: see continious damage.

-Other, more generic damage types will be noted by the following in weapon stats:\
-- [type] damage[dN]
-For example, a weapon may have Psychic Damage in addition to regular damage.

-If so, and if the target has a damage table of name equal to the type of damage, roll a dN on that damage table.
-For example if you have
-- d6 psycic damage
-Roll a d6 on psychic damage table of target.
-If the target don't have a psychic damage table, the unit is immune to this damage.

 \pagebreak

 # Assault

 If two or more units from different team/faction tries to enter the same hex simultaneously, use ASSAULT rules.
-Assaults also is conducted if two or more units enters each other hex.
+Assaults also is conducted if two or more units from different teams try to enter each others hex.
 Ie they are facing each other and both moving forward.

 - Before any assault, any unit which has the ability to retreat before assault have the option to do so now.
+This includes ALL other pre-assault retreat abilities, such as Fear.
 - Then trigger any hex effects (as poison cloud, fire in hex etc.) to all units trying to enter the hex.
-- Then apply any pre-assault special effects such as fear, or other abilities.
-- After assault, trigger any hex effect again, but note that one unit may only be effected by the same hex effect once per turn.
-This is just in case a unit was forced into a hex with for example poison cloud.
+- After assault, trigger any hex effect for units forced to retreat to a hex with for example poison cloud.

 In the case where units facing each other are all moving forward, there might be two or more equally valid ways to conduct the assault.
 In this case, the team with the heighest melee skills determine which hex (or hexes) are being faught over: